 Join us live on Zoom on Thu 3 Dec 2020, 1 pm PST / 4 pm ET / 9 pm GMT.
 Click here to register.

-‘Expanding the Image’ foregrounds paintings from Ed Clark’s (1926 – 2019) highly formative years of 1960 through 1980, two decades during which the artist made pivotal breakthroughs that expanded the language of abstraction.
+About the Exhibition ‘Expanding the Image’ foregrounds paintings from Ed Clark’s (1926 – 2019) highly formative years of 1960 through 1980, two decades during which the artist made pivotal breakthroughs that expanded the language of abstraction.
 Following Hauser & Wirth’s recent New York exhibition of Clark’s paintings made from 2000 to 2013, ‘Expanding the Image’ is the gallery’s first exhibition in Los Angeles devoted to the artist.

 This intimate presentation finds Clark solidifying a signature style that evolved from two groundbreaking techniques that he pioneered in the late 1950s: the use of a push broom to handle paint and the invention of the shaped canvas.
 Both innovations would become central to Clark’s seven-decade career and support his unique synthesis of European modernism and New York Abstract Expressionism.
 The artist explained, ‘I began to believe that the real truth is in the stroke.
 For me, it is large, bold strokes that do not refer distinctly to seen nature.
 The paint is the subject.
 The motions of the strokes give the work life.’